tobgu/qcache/README.rst

 TODO
 ----
-x * Query language for filtering, sorting and pagination
-* Support both JSON and CSV input/output
+x * Query language for filtering, sorting and pagination x * Support both JSON and CSV input/output
 * Cache eviction
   - By age for mutable data
   - By size (number of lines and or bytes)